 Roadmap Measures

 March 2020 Proposal for a climate act to achieve climate neutrality by 2050

 Autumn 2020 EU Commission: Initiative to uprate the climate goal for 2030 to up to 55% (submission of the impact assessment)

 By June 2021 EU Commission Proposals:

 - Change to the EU Emissions Trading System

 - Change to the burden sharing ordinance

 - Change to the ordinance on LULUCF

 - RED II Directive

 CO2-Emissions standards for passenger cars and light commercial vehicles,

 - Evaluation of the definitive national energy and climate plans

 2021 Revision of the Energy Tax Directive

 2021 EU Commission Proposals:

-- for a ${\rm CO_2}$ border adjustment system for selected sectors
+- for a $\ensuremath{CO_2}$ border adjustment system for selected sectors

 - for more stringent thresholds for harmful emissions from vehicles with combustion engines

 2020/21 Agricultural sector

 Proposals for measures for a "farm-to-fork" strategy

 Including legislative measures:

 - for reducing the use and risk of pesticides and fertilizers

 - to prevent loss of biodiversity

 - deforestation-free supply chains

-Approx. 40 gigatonnes are released every year and so in ten years - at the end of the upcoming commitment period from 2021 to 2030 - the budget will have been depleted.
-There is therefore a proposal to establish a European Climate Council to assess the measures of the member states and identify corrections if needs be, just like the German Climate Council.
-The final vote on the draft report is expected in September 2020.
-In its comment to the Green Deal, the UFOP criticised the implementation of the climate protection aims with the legal crowbar and the lack of openness to dialogue, particularly vis-à-vis the agricultural sector.
+implementation of the climate protection aims with the legal crowbar and the lack of openness to dialogue, particularly vis-à-vis the agricultural sector.
 The UFOP felt there was a need to set priorities that would give appropriate consideration to sustainable biofuels from cultivated biomass for decarbonising the transport sector.
-The UFOP indicated that, as a result of Brexit, some 360 million tonnes of $\rm CO_2$ equivalent have to be divided between the member states as an additional commitment to reduction.
+The UFOP indicated that, as a result of Brexit, some 360 million tonnes of CO2 equivalent have to be divided between the member states as an additional commitment to reduction.
 Given the upcoming commitment period up to 2030, consideration would have to be given to all GHG reduction options, insisted the UFOP repeatedly.